-On August 19, 2017, France commemorates the 75th anniversary of the Dieppe raid in the presence of the last veterans.
+On August 19, 2017, France commemorates the 75th anniversary of the Dieppe Raid in the presence of the last veterans.

-August 17, 2017: Dieppe raid 75th anniversary
+August 17th, 2017: Dieppe raid 75th anniversary

 Author: François Vanhove

 The lieutenant will return to Dieppe for the first time in August 2017.
-“I have been busy throughout my life” he justifies himself, as embarrassed by the question.
-“It’s a costly journey, but now that I’m being helped by the Veterans Department, I want to go and say thank you to all the young people who were willing to resist.“
+“I’ve been busy all my life”, he explains, as embarrassed by the question.
+“It’s a costly trip, but now that I’m assisted by the Veterans Department, I want to go, say thank you to all those young people who were willing to resist.“